Homebirth

 The global fee for midwifery services includes complete prenatal care, risk assessment, nutritional counseling, birth preparation, midwife attendance at your labor and birth along with a qualified assistant, standard supplies to be used during labor and birth, a head-to-toe newborn exam, lactation/breastfeeding support, newborn care education, postpartum care for the first 6 weeks, a family planning consultation, and 24-hour midwife on-call availability for urgent matters and from 37-42 weeks of pregnancy for labor and birth.

-This fee does not include lab work, ultrasounds, herbs/supplements, the birth kit, the Newborn Metabolic Screen (heel stick test), Rhogam, water birth tub rental, fees incurred by seeing physicians or hospitals or from other sources in the event of transfer.
+This fee does not include lab fees, ultrasounds, herbs/supplements, a homebirth kit, water birth tub rental, the Newborn Metabolic Screen (heel stick test), Rhogam, fees incurred by seeing physicians or hospitals or from other sources in the event of transfer.

 Get in touch for a free consultation